BigSoftVideo/DOTEbase/clips-viewer.md

 The simplest view is afforded by the "Project" Scope (button).
 Only Clips in the currently viewed Project are displayed.

-### Viewing Clips in all selected Projects
+### Viewing Clips in all selected Projects and Ttanscripts

 Alternatively, one can change the Scope to "Selected Projects and Transcripts" (button).

 - First one has to select multiple Projects/Transcripts by pressing SHIFT or CTRL and clicking on the desired Projects and Transcripts listed in one or more DOTEspaces in the DOTEspace panel.
 - All Clips from that selection are then displayed in the Clips Viewer.
-- Note that one can select from more than one DOTEspace.
+- Note that one can select Projects, Transcripts, Transcript Clips and Media Clips from more than one DOTEspace.
 This is because [Clip Collections](clip-collections.md) can contain Clips from more than one DOTEspace.
+- Note that if one selects a Transcript Clip or a Media Clip than all Clips will be shown from the parent Transcript or Project, not just the Clip selected.

 ### Changing the Clip view